hapijs/hapi/API.md

 - `noSniff` - boolean controlling the 'X-Content-Type-Options' header.
 Defaults to `true` setting the header to its only and default option, `'nosniff'`.

+- `referrer` - controls the ['Referrer-Policy'](https://www.w3.org/TR/referrer-policy/) header, which has the following possible values.
+    - `false` - the 'Referrer-Policy' header will not be sent to clients with responses.
+This is the default value.
+    - `''` - instructs clients that the Referrer-Policy will be [defined elsewhere](https://www.w3.org/TR/referrer-policy/#referrer-policy-empty-string), such as in a meta html tag.
+    - `'no-referrer'` - instructs clients to never include the referrer header when making requests.
+    - `'no-referrer-when-downgrade'` - instructs clients to never include the referrer when navigating from HTTPS to HTTP.
+    - `'same-origin'` - instructs clients to only include the referrer on the current site origin.
+    - `'origin'` - instructs clients to include the referrer but strip off path information so that the value is the current origin only.
+    - `'strict-origin'` - same as `'origin'` but instructs clients to omit the referrer header when going from HTTPS to HTTP.
+    - `'origin-when-cross-origin'` - instructs clients to include the full path in the referrer header for same-origin requests but only the origin components of the URL are included for cross origin requests.
+    - `'strict-origin-when-cross-origin'` - same as `'origin-when-cross-origin'` but the client is instructed to omit the referrer when going from HTTPS to HTTP.
+    - `'unsafe-url'` - instructs the client to always include the referrer with the full URL.

 ### <a name="route.options.state" /> `route.options.state`

 Default value: `{ parse: true, failAction: 'error' }`.